The purpose of the Noticing Nature series to spark interest and provide simple activities to be enjoyed by teens.

-- Water Bottle – I was reluctant to spend a lot of money on a bottle to put water in, but I didn’t.
-My husband did!
-It works great and I love it!
+- Water Bottle – I was reluctant to spend a lot of money on a bottle to put water in, but I didn’t, my husband did!
+I have a Yeti, but this brand also got rave reviews!

 - First Aid Kit – Hopefully it is something you will never use.
 I like the contents and size of this one.
 Better to be prepared, right?

-- Paracord Bracelet – This was so awesome, I’m glad they come in packs of two!
-So much more than a paracord bracelet (which the paracord itself has 44 uses), it is also a compass, fire starter, emergency knife, and a whistle!
+- Paracord Bracelet – This is so awesome, I’m glad they come in packs of two!
+So much more than a paracord bracelet (although the paracord itself has 44 uses), it is also a compass, fire starter, emergency knife, and a whistle!
 You really never know when you may need one of these items.
 The bracelets are both stylish and inexpensive!

 - Reusable Snack Bags – these are perfect for “leaving no trace behind”.
-Food safe, and can be washed in the washing machine or even the top rack of the dishwasher.
+They can even be washed in the washing machine or even the top rack of the dishwasher.

 - Kind Bars – I like the mini size for a quick snack while on the trail.

-- Bug Spray – I use a homemade spray from a local soapmaker.
-This one looked to have good reviews if you do not have a favorite.
+- Bug Spray – I use a homemade spray from a local soap-maker.
+This one looks like a good choice if you do not already have a favorite.